 How Does Dropshipping Work?

 Step 2.
-The Customer Places an Order
+Customer Places an Order.

 Step 4.
-The Supplier Handles the Order
+The Supplier is Responsible for Fulfilling the Order.

 Step 5.
-The Supplier Ships the Product
+The Supplier Comes with the Product

 Step 6.
 The Customer Receives the Product